acolinisi/hpsc/README-scs.md

-# HOW TO for running the Qemu emulator on the SCS server:
+# HOW TO run ISI HPSC SW stack in Qemu and in Zebu on the SCS server

 Get the source and build the SDK
 --------------------------------